-- a.
-Color: Navy-blue - b.
+- b.
 Style: Flat or pleated front walking shorts.
 Shorts should fall mid-thigh and not be longer than the knee, with belt loops and a solid dark belt - c.
 Fit: No excessively-baggy or tight-fitting shorts will be permitted.
 Shorts should be worn at the waist with no undergarments visible.
 The shorts should have belt loops and a solid, dark belt should be used - d.
-Vendor: Any as long as the shorts are indistinguishable from the approved vendor a.
-Color: Navy-blue with school crestb.
-Style: Vest, sweater, or cardigan c.
-Vendor: Anton Uniforms a.
-Color: Navy-blue with crestb.
-Vendor: Anton Uniforms
+Vendor: Any as long as the shorts are indistinguishable from the approved vendor